c16267/ppmSDR/README.md

 ### Unified Wrapper
 ppm: A unified wrapper function to fit any penalized PM estimator with a single interface.
 Selects loss, penalty, and method automatically via arguments.
+- See more details in vignette file vignette_ppmSDR.pdf
+- More detail syntax usages are found in ppmSDR.pdf

 ## Example Usage